Pompeii & Vesuvius: Hike to the Crater, Explore the Ruins

 Itinerary

-Your private driver-guide will meet you in Naples, Sorrento, or Salerno.
+Your private driver will meet you in Naples, Sorrento, or Salerno.
 Leisure Italy recommends starting with Mt Vesuvius to avoid crowds both at Pompeii in the morning and on Mt Vesuvius in the afternoon.

-After a 30-minute drive up, you will start on foot the ascent to the top of the crater.
-On your left the impressive silhouette of Mt Somma, which is part of the rim of the original volcano that erupted in 79 AD and buried Pompeii.
+After a 30-minute drive up, you will start the ascent on foot to the top of the crater.
+On your left, the impressive silhouette of Mt Somma, which is part of the rim of the original volcano that erupted in 79 AD and buried Pompeii.
 The walk to the top requires about 25 minutes up the hill on a terrain mostly made out of volcanic ash.
 On the way up you can admire the Bay of Naples and Pozzuoli, and the three islands of Capri, Ischia, and Procida.

 If you wish, you can walk around half of the rim.
 On a clear day, the ancient Pompeii can be distinguished at the foot of the volcano.
 You can certainly take great pictures of Capri and the Sorrento Coast.

 At midday, you can decide to stop at a winery on Mt Vesuvius for lunch or take a break for a light lunch directly at Pompeii.
-Please do not hesitate to ask your driver-guide for suggestions.
+Please do not hesitate to ask your driver for suggestions.

-Once at Pompeii, you will first admire the city walls, dating back to the pre-Roman Pompeii (4 centuries BC).
-One of the best-preserved ancient gates is called Porta Marina that connected Pompeii and the port, with a path for charts and one for people.
+In Pompeii, you will first admire the city walls, dating back to the pre-roman Pompeii (4/5 centuries BC).
+One of the best-preserved ancient gates is called Porta Marina.
+It connected Pompeii with its port, with a path for charts and one for people.

-Once in town, you will be walking on the original road made of basalt stone (a volcanic rock).
-On the ground hundreds of little white spots made of travertine used to reflect torchlight (this is what nowadays people call “cat’s eye”).
+Once in town, you will be walking on the original road made of volcanic stone.
+You will notice on the ground hundreds of little white spots made of travertine used to reflect torchlight (nowadays “cat’s eye” on the driving roads).

-Your attention will be caught by big blocks of basalt emerging from the road: they were stepping stones used by pedestrians to avoid getting wet when it rained; differently from other Roman towns, Pompeii didn’t have a complete sewer system because the city was built on top of a lava platform too hard to be worked.
+Your attention will be captured by big blocks of basalt emerging from the road: they were stepping stones used by pedestrians to avoid getting wet when it rained; in fact, unlike other Roman towns, Pompeii didn’t have a complete sewer system because the city was built on top of a lava platform that was too hard to work with.

-City-center was called Forum.
-It hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium, and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess called Eumachia), Administration (the Basilica) and Politics (Comitium).
-Other facilities in the Forum were exchange offices, public restrooms, and a public scale (tabula mensurae) where to compare and weigh farmer’s products.
-In the Forum, you will also see a display of the famous human casts.
+The city centre is called Forum.
+It hosts all the buildings with a public function: Religion (the Temple of Apollo, the Capitolium and the Temple of the Emperor), Trade (the meat and fish market called Macellum, the textiles market headed by a priestess named Eumachia), Administration (the Basilica) and Politics (Comitia).
+Other facilities in the Forum included exchange offices, public restrooms and a public scale (tabula mensurae) aimed at comparing and weighing farmers’ products.
+In the Forum, you may also see a display of the famous human casts.

-Close to the Forum, there were public Bath-Houses where both men and women (in different sections), poor and wealthy, and free and slaves could access daily hygiene.
-Pompeii had three such complexes in town, plus two right outside town.
-They all had the following facilities: a changing room (apodyterium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).
+Close to the Forum were public Bath-Houses where both men and women (in different sections), poor and wealthy, free persons and slaves could access daily hygiene.
+Pompeii had three such complexes within the city and two others right outside of it.
+Each Bath-House had the following facilities: a changing room (apodyterium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).

-You will notice several places fronting the road with large vases built in a masonry counter: this is what the Romans called popinae, today’s taverns!
+You will notice several places fronting the road with large vases built in a masonry counter: this is what the Romans called popinae, today’s inns!
 These jars were full of food and beverages, and many ancient Pompeians would stop in such places for lunch.

-Do not miss the chance to discover Pompeii places for public performances: an outdoor Theater (for comedy and tragedy), an indoor theatre (Odeion, for mimes and declamation of poetry), and a big amphitheater (for games like gladiators or beast fights).
+Do not miss the chance to discover Pompeii’s areas for public performances.
+There is an outdoor Theatre (for comedy and tragedy), an indoor theatre (Odeion, for mimes and declamation of poetry) and an amphitheatre (for games like gladiator fights or game hunting).
 You shall visit at least one of those places.

 Tour tags